Bridgend

 Ferrari's Coffee

-Ferrari's Coffee traces its roots to Vittorio Ferrari, an Italian who settled in South Wales in the early twentieth century and built a following for his espresso blends.
+Ferrari's Coffee traces back to 1927, when Vittorio Ferrari settled in South Wales from Italy and built a following for his espresso blends.

 Online shopSubscriptionWholesaleDecafFairtrade